-Each year, the program supports a diverse, international group of Photography and Social Justice Fellows who are passionate about challenging injustice, pursuing social equality, and advancing human rights through photography.
+Each year, the program of Magnum Foundation supports a diverse, international group of Photography and Social Justice Fellows who are passionate about challenging injustice, pursuing social equality, and advancing human rights through photography.

 - Successful candidates are documentary photographers, visual artists, and photojournalists, activists who use photography in their change-making practice, scholars who incorporate images and image-making in their research.